GoogleCloudPlatform/freshpod/README.md

 # freshpod

-freshpod helps you automatically reload containers when their image is updated on single-instance Kubernetes clusters, such as [Minikube] or [Docker for Windows/Mac][dfm].
+freshpod helps you automatically restart containers on Kubernetes when their image is updated.

+It is designed for single-instance Kubernetes clusters, such as [Minikube] or [Docker for Windows/Mac][dfm].

 freshpod detects you rebuilt an image and it deletes the Kubernetes Pods are running that image.
-This way, your workload controller (such as [Deployment]) will create new Pods running the new image!
+This way, your workload controller (such as [Deployment]) will create new Pods running the new image.

 [Minikube]: https://github.com/kubernetes/minikube
 [dfm]: https://docs.docker.com/docker-for-mac/kubernetes/